massi-ang/aws-iot-custom-authorizer-sample/README.md

 You can get the `token` and `signature` values running `node client/javascript/token-gen.js --id <id> --key_path <path to private key>`.
 Use the same value for the `id` used to generate the token in the topic value passed to the client.

+You can also use the java SDK as it provides a [raw-pub-sub](https://github.com/aws/aws-iot-device-sdk-java-v2/tree/master/samples/RawPubSub) implementation.

 ## About the tokens and security

 In this example the client is responsible of signing the token which is obviously not secure, as the client could craft his own privileges or impersonate another device.